New Zealand national rugby union team

-The team won the Rugby World Cup in 1987, 2011 and 2015.
-They were the first country to win the Rugby World Cup 3 times and the first country to retain the Rugby World Cup.
-New Zealand has a 76 per-cent winning record in test-match rugby, and has secured more wins than losses against every test opponent.
-Since their international debut in 1903, New Zealand teams have played test matches against 19 nations, of which 12 have never won a game against the All Blacks.
-The team has also played against three multinational all-star teams, losing only eight of 45 matches.
+The team won the Rugby World Cup in 1987, 2011, and 2015.
+They were the first country to retain the Rugby World Cup.
+Since their international debut in 1903, the All Blacks have played test matches against 19 nations, of which 12 have never won a game against the team.
+New Zealand has a 76 per cent winning record in test match rugby, and has recorded more wins than losses against every international opponent.
 Since the introduction of the World Rugby Rankings in 2003, New Zealand has held the number-one ranking longer than all other teams combined.
-They jointly hold the record for the most consecutive test match wins for a tier-one ranked nation, along with England.
+They jointly hold the men's record for the most consecutive test match wins for a tier-one ranked nation, along with England, with the overall record being held by the Red Roses.